ashtom/hkimport/README.md

-# HealthKit Importer
+# HKImport

-With this Swift 4 project you can import HK data from a device to your simulator/another device.
+## About

-To get HK data you can use the default data file in the project or just get one from your device:
+Import HealthKit data from a device to simulator or another device.

-HealthKit App -> User icon -> Export health data -> extract the export.xml file form the zip and replace the exisating one in the project.
+## Origin

-* Not all HK record types were added to this importer, feel free to add more of the missing types
+This repository was forked from [HealthKitImporter](https://github.com/Comocomo/HealthKitImporter).